Tag: Realistic Developmemt potential

 • What are the pros and cons?

-MYTH: There are no options to discuss.
-The Borough must develop 58 North Passaic Avenue to satisfy the state’s affordable housing quota.
+MYTH: The Borough must develop 58 North Passaic to meet the state’s affordable housing quota.

 REALITY: The state did not target 58 North Passaic for development.
-It was chosen by eight Borough insiders.
-We don’t know why or how, as they met in secret and kept no records.
+It was selected by eight Borough insiders who met only behind closed doors and claim they kept no records.
+All we know is they had many options, including some on Main Street.

 MYTH: Developing 58 North Passaic would help the Borough meet its affordable housing quota at no cost to taxpayers.

-REALITY: Borough taxpayers would be ultimately responsible for ALL of the costs of building, operating, and maintaining the North Passaic project, as the Council agreed on March 9, 2026.
+REALITY: Nothing is free.
+Borough taxpayers would be ultimately responsible for ALL of the costs of building, operating, and maintaining the North Passaic project, as the Council agreed on March 9, 2026.

-MYTH: Developing 58 North Passaic would enable the Borough to meet its affordable housing quota without buying land.
+MYTH: Developing 58 North Passaic is the only way to meet the Borough’s affordable housing quota without buying land.

-REALITY: Not only would taxpayers be on the hook for the cost of the project at 58 North Passaic, that project would also mean the permanent loss of recreation space, trees, fresh air, natural habitats for birds, bees, bats, and the option to lease, sell, or use that land for the benefit of all.
+REALITY: Of course, there are other options.
+One disadvantage of building the project at 58 North Passaic is it would mean the permanent loss of trees, fresh air, natural habitats, and the opportunity to use that land to benefit all residents.

 MYTH: The only alternative to developing 58 North Passaic would be a much bigger project, with much higher density.

-REALITY: In fact, the Mayor’s contractor is willing to build the same project at ANY location in the Borough.
-And the Council has many other alternatives.
+REALITY: In fact, the Mayor’s contractor is willing to build the same project, with the same bonus credits, at ANY location in the Borough.

 MYTH: It is too late to consider alternatives to developing 58 North Passaic Avenue.

-REALITY: In fact, it is too early to consider an alternative.
+REALITY: In fact, it is too early to consider alternatives.
 The Borough cannot propose one until after receiving its Certificate of Compliance.

-MYTH: Even proposing an alternative to developing 58 North Passaic Avenue would put the Borough at great risk of lawsuits and other legal jeopardy.
+MYTH: Even proposing an alternative to developing 58 North Passaic would put the Borough at great risk of lawsuits.

 • Second bite